 Nova: Because I don't want to die naked!

-- Grey and Gray Morality: Grey has a sense of honor, but he's willing to use the team he's assigned to as decoys in the first arc, and he knows he's Not So Different from the Trooper who killed Lips.
+- Grey-and-Gray Morality: Grey has a sense of honor, but he's willing to use the team he's assigned to as decoys in the first arc, and he knows he's no different from the Trooper who killed Lips.
 On the other hand, for someone seeking vengeance, he's very willing to see his opponents' points of view: he forgives the man who was responsible for the Crapsack World he hates, he accepts Lara's explanation of why Nagoshi seemed to cross the Moral Event Horizon by killing Nova, and he accepts Toy's Motive Rant about humanity being self-destructive until it segues into megalomaniacal ranting.

 - Honor Before Reason: After surviving the mission in the first arc, Grey's promoted to a rank where he can be kicked upstairs for an easy ride to Citizenship in five years — if he wants.
 While thinking it over, he finds out that Red — his mentor — had been attacked in the field.
 Grey immediately sacrifices his chances at promotion to hijack a plane and mount a rescue mission of the man under whose command Lips died.

 - Knight in Sour Armor: In a world as bad as this one, this is the highest level of heroics one can achieve.